taylorty/iOS-Practice/README.md

+# Udacity iOS Developer Nanodegree
+This repository contains some projects I did when taking Udacity iOS Developer Nanodegree.
+See [here](https://www.udacity.com/course/ios-developer-nanodegree--nd003)

+## Projects
-# PitchPerfect
+### PitchPerfect
 PitchPerfect is an iPhone app that records a conversation between you and a friend, and then alters your voices to sound like a Chipmunk or Darth Vader.

-This app was created as the first project of [Udacity](https://www.udacity.com)s iOS Developer Nanodegree.
-See [here](https://www.udacity.com/course/ios-developer-nanodegree--nd003)
+### MemeMe
+MemeMe is an iPhone app that allows the user to take a picture and add texts on top and bottom.
+The memed photo can be shared by the user.

 ## Install
 Download and build the code by Xcode and deploy to the iPhone.